huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_rule_web_tamper_protection.md

 * `path` - (Required, String, ForceNew) Specifies the URL protected by the web tamper protection rule, excluding a domain name.
 Changing this creates a new rule.

+* `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project ID of WAF tamper protection rule.
+  Changing this parameter will create a new resource.

 ## Attributes Reference